Brewery: Brouwerij Westvleteren (Sint-Sixtusabdij Westvleteren)

 My rating: 4

-Intro: A 330ml bottle with a sell-by date that has unfortunately rubbed off.
+Intro: A 330ml bottle with a cap date (bottled +3 years) of 1st September 2019.
 Poured into a Chimay goblet glass.

 Appearance: After a careful pour to leave most of the yeast in the bottle, a clear brown colour with a copper red hue and a just over one finger off white head that had great retention, but eventually settled to a very nice self replenishing cap while leaving great lacing around the glass.

 Aroma: Strong fruitiness, apple, plum, dates, fig, toffee with light clove and banana notes.

 Taste: Sweet, plum, dates, fig, banana bread, toffee, yeast and a touch of spice.